 Romblon is a beautiful archipelagic province located off the coast of Panay Island, between Bicol and Mindoro.
 The province is composed of 20 islands and islets, the largest of which are named Romblon, Tablas and Sibuyan.
 Romblon boasts of lush vegetation, rich soil, pristine beaches and abundant marine life but it has remained one of the best off-the-beaten-track destinations in the Philippines.

-The island of Romblon (not to be confused with the name of the province) is the nerve center of the archipelago.
+Romblon Island (not to be confused with the name of the province) is the nerve center of the archipelago.
 This is where the provincial capitol is located and so are most commercial establishments.
 This island produces high-quality marble, earning it the title as the Marble Capital of the Philippines.

 Tablas is the largest of the three major islands of Romblon.
 The only airport in the province, Tugdan Airport, is located here, in the municipality of Tugdan.
 Tablas is densely populated and is the main producer of agricultural products in the province.